- What we do

 - Free Tools

 1E is the primary funder of the Fair Chance Foundation, whose aim is to improve the future livelihoods of disadvantaged children and young adults through education.
 The Fair Chance Foundation helps by directly funding education, and by promoting education as a means to a better life.

 1E has committed to supporting several projects in India to help the foundation in their mission.
 To find out more, see below.
 You can also keep up-to-date on the foundation’s activities at facebook.com/fairchancefoundation/

 The Manav Mandir Ashram, located at Sarai Kale Khan, New Delhi provides a home for destitute children and there are currently 36 children and young adults homed there.

-We have recently employed a child psychologist to help with the pastoral care of the children, to provide counselling and also help guide them through their education and future career choices.
+We employ a child psychologist to help with the pastoral care of the children, provide counselling and help guide them through their education and future career choices.
+We have also employed a Special Educator to tutor a few of the children with dyslexia and dyscalculia.
+And last year, we implemented a mentoring programme with volunteers from our Indian office to help guide the children in Classes 10 and 11 in their decisions and preparation for university and beyond.
 We want the children to be able to achieve the best outcomes possible.